Skip to: Don’t look away

 • 05

-Success is dependent on the level of concrete information provided and non-anonymous reporting.
+Success is dependent on the level of specific information provided and non-anonymous reporting.
 One report can expose an entire network of child sex offenders, or an offender that has been abusing children for many years.

 Success Stories